 Performance Coach Jamie Edwards helps players deal with the mental aspects of elite performance.
 Those who have benefited from his tried and tested methods include International footballers Joe Hart, Gareth Bale and Ryder Cup star Lee Westwood.

 Encouraging players to think differently – Jamie’s engaging and thought provoking sessions have been utilised throughout EFL clubs via LFE and by individual players one-to-one.

 Twitter: @LFEonline #MFT

-My Future Today highlights the importance of personal development and how it can enhance apprentices success both in and out of professional football.
-Apprentices will discover more about who they are and what they can achieve, recognise the value of transferable skills they already have as well as understand what opportunities they can take advantage of to secure their future, today.
+My Future Today highlights the importance of personal development and how it can enhance success both in and out of professional football, improve well-being and support transition challenges.
+Delivered in partnership with AFTA Thought and the Dame Kelly Holmes Trust, former professional footballers and elite athletes help apprentices discover more about who they are and what they can achieve, recognise the value of transferable skills they already have as well as understand what opportunities they can take advantage of to secure their future, today.

-Colin delivers interactive sexual health awareness sessions to academies of professional sports clubs.
-Working with LFE, the academy programme covers; Respectful relationships, safer sex, testicular cancer, sexually transmitted infections and offers Chlamydia screening.
+Colin Avery delivers interactive sexual health awareness sessions to academies of professional sports clubs.
+Working with LFE, the academy programme covers; Respectful relationships, safer sex, testicular cancer, sexually transmitted infections and teams up with local services to provide Chlamydia screening.

 Using her background as both a former Great Britain triathlete and journalist, Cathy invites young players to consider whether their social media output is a risk or role model to themselves, their club and future.
 The sessions, delivered to players and parents of age groups U12-U23, importantly cover how to use social media in a responsible, powerful and positive manner.